n2mology/clusterweave/README.md

 ## Status

-This repository is ready for a first public commit, but before journal submission or a production GitHub release you should still review:
+This repository is nearly-ready for a first public commit, but before journal submission or a production GitHub release I still need to review:

-- authorship and citation metadata
+- authorship and citation metadata (.cff)
-- final license choice
+- final license choice (BSD, MIT, etc.)
-- third-party redistribution terms
+- ANAQUA -> OSTI -> Resolution for compliance
-- pinned tool versions and either a minimal public example dataset or a small example-output bundle
+- third-party redistribution terms (verified, potential counsel)